mshalah/polyominoes_polycubes_upperbounds/README.md

 The second implementation uses OpenMPI to run on a cluster.
 We provide two separete programs, one for the 2D case, and one for the 3D case.
 Compile with

 mpicxx Twig.h main.cpp -O3 -o ub -std=c++0x -fopenmp

 or

-mpicxx matrix.h utils.h Twig3D.h main.cpp -O3 -o ub -std=c++0x -fopenmp
+mpicxx matrix.h Point3.h Twig3D.h main.cpp -O3 -o ub -std=c++0x -fopenmp

 and run using ./ub i
 where i is the number of dead cells.